Uberi/University-Notes/PHIL145/PHIL145.md

 * We mainly evaluate this using the method of counterexamples.
 * Groundedness is to cogency as validity is to soundness.

+Note that not every premise of the argument needs to be acceptable, relevant, and grounded in order for the argument to be cogent.
+In some arguments, certain premises can be discarded without the argument losing its cogency.

+In contrast, certain premises are **critical premises**.
+These are the premises that are very important to the argument being cogent.
+If critical premises are removed, the argument is no longer cogent.

+This is often those premises comprising linked support, or convergent support that is the only support for something.

+A cogent argument only requires that there is **enough acceptable and relevant premises** to ground the conclusion.

 In our example above, the premises are all relevant to the conclusion (2 is positively relevant to 1, and 1+3+4 is positively relevant to 5), and the argument and all sub-arguments are all well grounded (accepting 2 makes it reasonable to accept 1, and accepting 1, 3, and 4 makes it reasonable to accept 5).

 However, assertion 3, that elected officials are to reduce harm, is not very acceptable.
 Therefore, the argument is not very cogent.